bigobject-inc/BigObject-ODBC/README.md

 # BigObject-ODBC

 BigObject-ODBC is a ODBC connetor to [BigOBject](https://hub.docker.com/r/bigobject/bigobject/) Analytics Database via rest API.
+The current version of BigObject-ODBC only supports read-only commands **SELECT** and **FIND**.

 ## Required Library